kemitchell/square-one-forms/confidentiality-ip.md

   - work you create using equipment, supplies, facilities, or confidential information from the company

-  - any work building on any of this kind of work
+  - any work building on these kinds of work

 ### State Law Exclusions